clearbluejar/ghidra-python-vscode-devcontainer-skeleton/README.md

 > "This lets VS Code provide a local-quality development experience including full IntelliSense (completions), code navigation, and debugging regardless of where your tools (or code) are located."
 [Developing inside a Container using Visual Studio Code Remote Development](https://code.visualstudio.com/docs/remote/containers)

 This version is an upgrade from the old [ghidra-python-vscode-skeleton](https://github.com/clearbluejar/ghidra-python-vscode-skeleton).
-Upgraded via the power of  `vscode` devcontainers.
-Everything just works once.
-Don't believe me?
+Upgraded via the power of  `vscode` devcontainers. **Everything just works.** Don't believe me?
 Try it.

 ![demo](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton/blob/assets/ghidra-python-vscode-devcontainer-skeleton.gif?raw=True)